miseran/i3-tools/README.md

 `workspace-tool rename WORKSPACE` renames the current workspace to the given name.
 If that workspace already exists, it swaps names.
 You can undo this command by repeating it.

+`workspace-tool previous` switches to the previous workspace, just like repeating the last `fetch` command.

 `workspace-tool swap` swaps the workspaces on your outputs, if you have exactly two monitors.
 (If you have more, it will swap with an arbitrary other output,